Experience your legacy devices like never before.

 turdus_merula

-Added tethered support for 18.4-18.6
+Added support for alternative bbfw

 The program may get stuck before/after iBSS/iBEC/PongoOS transmission.